A luxurious English oak shelf from the 20th century

 Hinged doors reveal five internal compartments, which due to their minimal depth are perfect as an entrance cabinet or for transitional spaces.
 Good condition.

 Exceptional antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is an increasing number of enthusiasts of high-quality vintage products that possess a specific character and soul.
-This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
+It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

 Attributes / Details